mlj/rss2pocket/README.md

 foreman start
 ```

-The polling interval is currently hard-coded to 3 hours.
+The polling interval is hard-coded to one day.

 ## License